jeremiahliao/traffic-citation-predictor/writeup.md

 These columns give further insight into the traffic incident, such as whether the driver had alcohol or contributed to an accident.

 Upon initial glance, these columns appear to be irrelevant.
 Only a small fraction of all rows contain a true value for any column, with some seemingly contradicting the issued charge.
-For example is that a DUI charge may not have the `Alcohol` field marked.
-While a non-DUI charge such as speeding may have that field marked.
-However, upon further analysis, the presence of such fields showed a greater citation rate.

-When included, these columns made almost no difference in model performance.
+For example, most DUI charges do not have the `Alcohol` field marked, while a non-DUI charge such as speeding may have that field marked.
+However, upon further analysis, the presence of such fields, even if rare, does almost always indicate a citation.
+Still, since they are so rare they had almost no impact on model performance.

 ## 3. Model